letsdodevelopment/networkPolicies/README.md

               openshift.io/sa.scc.uid-range: 1000720000/10000
 Status:       Active
 ```

 now apply the policy and check the connection.
+It should work.

+## Additional Notes